 According to a report from the American Chamber of Commerce in China, one in four US companies are in the process of leaving China.
 Rising labour costs, regulatory challenges, vague inconsistent laws and on-going protectionism concern many responders of the survey.

-Undoubtedly, what attracted foreign firms initially was the cheap offer on manufacturing.
-Now, many Asian countries are just as accessible and can provide cheaper products.
+Undoubtedly, what attracted foreign firms initially was the cheap offer on contract manufacturing.
+Now, many Asian countries are just as accessible and can manufacture products cheaper.
 As China loses more international firms, Asia as a whole will benefit.

 The wider picture may show a different outlook.
-China recognizes cheap manufacturing is not sustainable over the long term.
+China recognizes cheap just in time manufacturing is not sustainable over the long term.
 Chinese companies have caught up technologically to many international firms.
 Foreign investment is starting to become increasingly encouraged.

 The tide may have started to turn towards other countries, but the future may see a reversal.
 Deregulation appears to be on the agenda for the Chinese government.
 With stagnating growth, one way to restart the economy could be through attracting foreign investment.
 Industries that have previously been restricted to foreign firms, may incentivize future involvement.

 Notorious news recently emerged wherein Apple will switch iPhone manufacturing to India.
-The attractive aspects of China may no longer be in manufacturing for foreign firms.
+The attractive aspects of China may no longer be in lean manufacturing for foreign firms.
 The country’s greatest benefit will be the advanced services of the market, not the low-cost on offer.
-Cheap products will continue to exist, but price sensitive firms will seek out the bottom barrel goods elsewhere.
-Specialized manufacturing fueled by China’s investment into research and development should attract a higher class of companies.
+Cheap product pricing will continue to exist, but price sensitive firms will seek out the bottom barrel goods elsewhere.
+Specialized lean manufacturing fueled by China’s investment into research and development should attract a higher class of companies.

 Success is subjective.
-Experts could call one project a failure, while the company itself could be happy with the results.
+Experts could call one business plan a failure, while the manufacturing company itself could be happy with the results.
 Experience and knowledge can all be gained from a profitless venture which could be worth more than money itself.
 China should be seen as a difficult market.
 However, the greater the risk the higher the reward.

 With continued growth and a rising level of disposable income among citizens, large profits can be made.
 Naivety and inexperience have stopped many over-arrogant multinational entities from solving the puzzle.
 As China continues to deregulate industries, and encourage foreign investment, the ease of access will continue to increase.
 In the past, many thought China could provide a risk-free market for profit.
 In reality, there is no instant success to be found.
-With a savvy business acumen and the right product for the right market, anyone can successfully enter the Chinese market.
+With a savvy business plan to develop a product for the right market, anyone can successfully enter the Chinese market.

 Toxic Debt at Home Makes Chinese Firms Secure UK Assets

 While the economy has been a little sluggish over the course of the year, owing due to a period of change, latest news suggests positivity.
-Retail sales grew above expectations as did factory output levels.
-These areas have been helped by consistent government spending on infrastructure as well as a strong housing market.
+Wholesale clothing sales grew above expectations as did factory output levels.
+These areas have been helped by consistent government spending on infrastructure and good manufacturing practices as well as a strong housing market.

 Official government expectations are still on track to be met, with the International Monetary Fund (IMF) suggesting a growth in the nations GDP, in line with the target originally set.
 The country has also hit international headlines around the world following the state firm CGN committing around $8 billion to help build a nuclear power station in the UK.
 However, the firm is not only providing a third of the overall investment, they have been awarded exclusive rights to design the reactor for the plant.
 This continues to show the advancements being made by China, and while the country has made its name on cheap exports, shows the countries specialized capabilities.